Flavienlsi/event-driven-automation/README.md

 For the rule rule-jiraTask-createFile-orquestaWorkflow.yaml I used a criteria to filter the alerts.
 For the rules rule-edl-external.yaml and rule-edl-internal.yaml I used the wazuh instance to filter the alerts.
 There is three differents rules configured :
- - /stackstorm/rule-jiraTask-createFile-orquestaWorkflow.yaml will trigger the orquesta workflow that we will see in the Stackstorm workflow section.
+ - [rule-jiraTask-createFile-orquestaWorkflow.yaml](stackstorm/wazuh/rules/rule-jiraTask-createFile-orquestaWorkflow.yaml) will trigger the orquesta workflow that we will see in the Stackstorm workflow section.
- - /stackstorm/rule-edl-external.yaml  will trigger the gitlab action and update the file for external IPs in a gitlab repo.
+ - [rule-edl-external](stackstorm/wazuh/rules/rule-edl-external.yaml)  will trigger the gitlab action and update the file for external IPs in a gitlab repo.
- - /stackstorm/rule-edl-internal.yaml  will trigger the gitlab action and update the file for internal IPs in a gitlab repo.
+ - [rule-edl-internal](stackstorm/wazuh/rules/rule-edl-internal.yaml)  will trigger the gitlab action and update the file for internal IPs in a gitlab repo.

 ### Stackstorm action

 I created a python script based action in the GitLab pack that update a file in a GitLab repository.
 This could be used to update an External Dynamic List to block IPs in a Palo Alto firewall for example.
-Script is located in the stackstorm/gitlab/actions/modif_file.py file from this repository.
+You can find the script here [modif_file.py](stackstorm/gitlab/actions/modif_file.py).
-The metadata file for this script is located in the stackstorm/gitlab/actions/modif_file.yaml file.
+You can find the metadata file here [modif_file.yaml](stackstorm/gitlab/actions/modif_file.yaml).
-It is used te collect the variables needed for the script to run.
+It is used to collect the variables needed for the script to run.

 Since this is not hardcoded, we can specify the value of the vars in the rule file.

 ### Stackstorm workflow